In which I, well, never mind

 Part of me wonders how these lyrical shortcomings slipped by so many studio people—and then I hear that intro, which might ultimately excuse the offenses of the ensuing content.
 Efficiently atmospheric, winning us over then and there.
 A pretty extraordinary four measures.
 (In the same vein is the intro to Cyndi Lauper’s “Time After Time,” except that the rest of the song doesn’t need excusing; structural quirks aside, it has a conceit and full sentences! wow!)

 I’m not asking Bernie to be Bob Dylan (in fact I would discourage anyone from trying).
 I don’t mean that only sophisticated texts merit success.
 Hell, the band America wrote a hit using two chords and lines such as “there were plants and birds and rocks and things,” and they didn’t even name the horse.
 But this, while not much to go on, is still more than what Bernie gave Elton and us.
 I wonder if he meant it to stumble as it does, or if it just turned out that way.
 I wonder how long he spent on it; it’s urban legend by now that Elton spent about fifteen minutes on the tune.
-What a testament to the strength of that tune—and it is a wonderful tune—that “Your Song” has achieved such distinction with so little to its lyric.
+What a testament to the strength of that tune that “Your Song” has achieved such distinction with so little to its lyric.

 Come to think of it, it was originally the B-side to “Take Me to the Pilot,” another song that succeeds possibly in spite of a strange lyric.
 No doubt we could fill hours and volumes parsing apart Bernie’s wordsmithing motivations.